High dose of vitamin C – Is it effective to treat COVID-19 disease?

 The drug was first tested in January 2020 in Washington state on the first case of Coronavirus (COVID-19).
 The patient who was severely ill survived.
 It has to be tested on more patients.

 In China, two large randomized clinical trials are underway.
 In this trial, more than 700 patients are likely to be enrolled.
-This trail will surely answer whether this drug is effective in treating COVID-19.
-Several clinical studies and trials are also underway in several Harvard-affiliated hospitals, USA and China.
+This trial will surely answer whether this drug is effective in treating COVID-19.
+Several clinical studies and trials are also underway in several Harvard-affiliated hospitals in, USA and China.
 The results of clinical trials from China are expected in April and May 2020.